Best Rifle Scope Under $1,000: 11 Scopes tested head-to-head

 There simply isn’t one single “best” scope in this price point as each shooter’s needs are different.
 However, if a friend were to ask me what scope to buy under $1,000, here’s what I’d recommend for each use-case.

-Best Overall Scope: Element Optics Titan 3-18×50 (See current price on Amazon) or (Optics Planet)
+Best for Long-Range Shooting (Not necessarily hunting): Element Optics Titan 3-18×50 (See current price on Amazon)

 Best Second-Focal-Plane Scope: ZeroTech Trace 3-18×50 (Amazon)